matomo-org/developer-documentation/docs/generated/master/Hooks.md

 - [ScheduledReports.validateReportParameters](#scheduledreportsvalidatereportparameters)

 ### ScheduledReports.allowMultipleReports
-_Defined in [Piwik/Plugins/ScheduledReports/API](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php) in line [775](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php#L775)_
+_Defined in [Piwik/Plugins/ScheduledReports/API](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php) in line [776](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php#L776)_

-Triggered when we're determining if a scheduled report backend can handle sending multiple Piwik reports in one scheduled report or not.
-Plugins that provide their own scheduled reports backend should use this event to specify whether their backend can send more than one Piwik report at a time.
+Triggered when we're determining if a scheduled report transport medium can handle sending multiple Piwik reports in one scheduled report or not.
+Plugins that provide their own transport mediums should use this event to specify whether their backend can send more than one Piwik report at a time.